Venky044/Django_CMS/README.md

 # Django_CMS
 Django College Management System

-####   This project is mainly focused on Student, Staffs, Events and Massage.
+####   This project is mainly focused on Student, Staffs, Events and Message.

 ### Students:
     * Students can send Messages to Staffs.